 4. The Reassurance of Secure Supplies and Low Risks

 In the aftermath of covid, we have seen shipping crisis, raw material shortages, commodity and global trade risks, competitive threat, and brand risks, to name a few.

 Now, as we look into the future, the aftershock of these risks and complexities has propelled procurement to follow an innovative approach and become a true strategic partner.

 As a result, businesses are putting more attention to working closely with their strategic suppliers and partners and overhauling legacy processes, tools, and mindsets.

 Data and analytics are being understood as key for procurement functions.

 As per the Deloitte Chief Procurement Officer Survey 2021, "High performers are 4-5 times more likely to have fully deployed advanced analytics/visualization, 10x more likely to have fully deployed RPA solutions, have fully deployed predictive analytics capabilities (12% vs. 0% for others), and are 18x more likely to have fully deployed AI/cognitive capabilities.
 The digital capabilities delivering the most value include diagnostic analytics & visualization, predictive, RPA, and artificial intelligence (AI).
 Analytics, while becoming more advanced, is still an area of focus for most CPOs."

 We know the cross-functional role procurement play between an organization and the value offered by its supply chain.
 Unfortunately, on many occasions, the procurement function lacks quality data and analytics crucial to its success in this role.

-The way forward is not just to use procurement analytics as a way to present data in beautiful, user-friendly dashboards but also to identify actionable insights that can drive the strategy forward and deliver value.
+The way forward isn't just to use procurement analytics as a way to present data in beautiful, user-friendly dashboards but also to identify actionable insights that can drive the strategy forward and deliver value.